 Third, the flowers have broad lower petals that allow butterflies and honeybees to perch, which is essential since they can't hover.
 Fourth, Autumn Sage withstands fluctuations in moisture ranging from drought to heavy downpours (provided soil drainage is good), which are characteristic of Texas.

-One of the best resources for identifying native plants within Texas and beyond is the Lady Bird Johnson Wildflower Center, which is part of the University of Texas at Austin.
-Another excellent source for Texas gardeners is the Texas Parks & Wildlife Department (TPWD).
+One of the best resources for identifying native plants -- within Texas and beyond -- is the Lady Bird Johnson Wildflower Center, which is part of the University of Texas at Austin.

-Each section of the following FBTS list indicates the areas of Texas or types of terrain (based on the 6 regions of the Wildflower Center's map) where the plants are found in the wild.
-The regions are East, North Central, High Plains, West, Central and South Texas.
+Each section of the following list indicates ecoregions of Texas where the plants are found in the wild.

 Flaming Reds & Oranges